KØXB - Rick at

 Amateur Radio Station KØXB

 I received my amateur radio license in 1961.
 There have been lots of different callsigns and different QTHs, but it is hard to believe so many years have gone by.
-It sure doesn’t seem that long.
+It’s been fun every day.

-Physicist, and my wife and I moved to our lake home when I retired.
-My QTH
+I moved to our lake home when I retired.
+My QTH is on the shore

-My current setup includes a Ten-Tec Orion II Transceiver and Alpha 87A and Elecraft KPA500 amplifiers.
-I also have one of Icom’s new IC-7000 HF/VHF/UHF transceivers along with a High Sierra Sidekick motorized vertical antenna for portable use.
-An oldie but goodie, a Ten-Tec Omni D, Series C sits next to my Orion II as a back-up rig.
-It just keeps on working even though I bought it new in 1982.
+My current setup includes an Elecraft K3 Transceiver and P3 Panadapter, along with Alpha 87A and Elecraft KPA500 amplifiers.
+I also have one of Icom’s IC-7000 HF/VHF/UHF transceivers which I use with a High Sierra Sidekick motorized vertical antenna when I operate my portable station in California.
+A Ten-Tec Orion II sits on my desk, ready for use as a back-up rig.

 DX-ing has always been my primary ham radio interest.
-I am on the Mixed DXCC Honor Roll, and I have also earned 8BDXCC, RTTY DXCC (#315), CW DXCC, SSB DXCC, QRP DXCC, Diamond DXCC, a 2000 medallion for DXCC Challenge and WAZ.
+I am on the Mixed DXCC Honor Roll, and I have also earned 8BDXCC, RTTY DXCC (#315), CW DXCC, SSB DXCC, QRP DXCC, Diamond DXCC, a 2,000 medallion for DXCC Challenge, and WAZ.
+Specifically, I’ve worked 348 countries overall, with 334 on SSB, 338 on CW, 328 on digital and more than 200 on QRP.

 Licensed as a Novice in 1961 as WNØAPN, I received my General Class license in 1962 and became WAØAPN.
 I upgraded to Extra Class in 1976, and my callsign has been KØXB since 1977.
 I am a vice president and charter member of the Lake Vermilion DX Association.
 Also, I belong to the American Radio Relay League, the Northern Minnesota DX Association, the Minnesota Wireless Association, the Twin Cities FM Club, the San Diego DX Club and the Twin Cities DX Association.
 In September 2013, The Gray Line Report, the newsletter of the Twin Cities DX Association, published a profile of me (which I wrote).
 Here it is.